Quasiperiodic Floquet-Thouless energy pump

+In this work, we report the discovery of a topological phase of matter in quasiperiodically driven systems.
+We study a one-dimensional (1d) fermionic system driven by two modes with incommensurate frequencies, $\omega_1$ and $\omega_2$.
+With spatial disorder, the system supports a phase which is characterized by quantized energy transport and a nonzero value of an integer-valued topological invariant $\nu$.
+When one end of the system is fully occupied by fermions {while the other end is empty} [as depicted in Fig.~\ref{f1}(a)], the system transfers energy between the driving modes at the quantized average rate $\nu \mathcal P_0$, where $\mathcal P_0 \equiv {\omega_1\omega_2}/{2\pi}$ denotes the ``quantum of energy transfer'' (with $\hbar=1$ throughout).
+We refer to this phase as the quasiperiodic Floquet-Thouless energy pump (QFTEP).

+The absence of time-translation symmetry gives the QFTEP features which have no analogue in equilibrium or Floquet systems.
+In particular, the QFTEP is protected by a combination of spatial and frequency localization~\cite{Ho_1983,Quasi_Luck88,Quasi_Casati89,Quasi_Blekher92,Hatami_2016,Else_2020}, meaning the index $\nu$ can only change if this localization is destroyed.
+Here frequency localization is a phenomenon unique to quasiperiodically driven systems which arises only for sufficiently irrational $\omega_2/\omega_1$.
+The condition of irrational $\omega_2/\omega_1$ means the QFTEP features a fractally-structured phase diagram (see Fig.~\ref{f2} and discussion below for details).

+The same ``quantum of energy transfer'' that we observe was recently encountered in Refs.~\cite{TQEP1,TQEP2,Fexch}.
+In particular, Ref.~\cite{TQEP1} studied the same class of systems we consider here, in the limit where the second driving mode is adiabatic: $\omega_2 \to 0$.
+For fine-tuned parameters, and in the absence of disorder, this system was shown to exhibit a similar quantized energy pumping phenomenon to that we observe here.
+Unlike the phenomena in Refs.~\cite{TQEP1,TQEP2,Fexch}, the QFTEP does not require adiabatic driving, is robust to disorder, and occupies a finite region of parameter space.
+Hence the QFTEP, in contrast to these earlier phenomena, constitutes a genuine phase of matter.

-Finally, we propose that a dimensionally-reduced analogue of this phase can be experimentally realized by a two-level system (qubit) coupled to a quantized cavity mode and driven driven at two incommensurate frequencies [see Fig.~\ref{f1}(b)].
-Our results indicate that such a simple physical setup inherits the topological properties of the one-dimensional chain, suggesting the possibility of realizing the quasiperiodic FTEP phase in cavity quantum electrodynamics.
+We propose an experimental realization of a dimensionally-reduced version of the QFTEP in a two-level system (qubit) coupled to a quantized cavity mode and driven by two incommensurate frequencies [see Fig.~\ref{f1}(b)].
+Our results indicate that such a simple physical setup inherits the topological properties of the QFTEP, suggesting the possibility of realizing this phase in cavity quantum electrodynamics.

-{\it Model ---} The quasiperiodic FTEP arises in noninteracting one-dimensional (1d) systems driven by two modes with incommensurate frequencies.
-While the results of our paper apply to any model of this class, we start by presenting one particular example that realizes the quasiperiodic FTEP.